r-community/user-tweets/README.md

 - `data`: Contains the data used in the dashboard.
 - `scripts`: Scripts that run in the GH Actions CI.
 - `styles`: CSS styling for the dashboard.
+- `fragments`: HTML fragments included in the dashboard.
 - `index.Rmd`: Source code for the dashboard.